Convert Scattering Parameter to Impulse Response for SerDes System

 This example shows how to find an Impulse Response by combining a Scattering-Parameter (S-Parameter) model of a baseband communication channel along with a transmitter and receiver represented by their analog characteristic impedance values.
-You will see how to find an Impulse Response of this network using the class
+You can find an impulse response of this network using the sParameterFitte

-SParameterChannel in SerDes Toolbox™, which also uses some supporting functions from RF Toolbox™ such as
+SParameterChannel object in SerDes Toolbox™.
+The app also uses some supporting functions from RF Toolbox™ such as

 rational (RF Toolbox) and